 With more than three decades of sustainable design experience, Paul is uniquely qualified to lead a highly collaborative design team for projects of diverse scales, types, and complexities.
 Sustainable creates architecture for a healthy planet, by utilizing non-toxic materials and dramatically reducing carbon-emissions.
 At the core of Paul’s philosophy and practice is the belief that design and construction solutions should be simple, sensitive, and sustainable.

-Jon Dogterom leads venture services at MaRS, assisting innovative Ontario-based companies in growing their businesses.
-He is also part of the Management Board of the Advanced Energy Centre, a public-private partnership that was co-founded and is hosted by MaRS Cleantech with a focus on innovative domestic energy programs and strengthening international relationships to drive exports, and a member of the Ontario Smart Grid Forum.
+He is also part of the MaRS Energy Centre, which was established out of the MaRS Advanced Energy Centre - a public-private partnership he co-founded to focus on innovative domestic energy programs and strengthening international relationships to drive exports.

 Jon has degrees in civil environmental engineering from Queen’s University and in marketing and product management from the MIT Sloan School of Management.